Loading...

 Parts of people's faces is also correct.

-C, a castle or D, a swirl leading to a black hole.
+C, a castle, or D, a swirl leading to a black hole, only one of these is correct.

-Well done if you said A or B and D.
+Well done if you said A, B, and D.

 The author of "The Viewer" is Gary Crew.

-He is an Australian author who's writing style is often characterised by its vivid imagery, intricate storytelling, and attention to detail.
+He's an Australian author whose writing style is often characterised by its vivid imagery, intricate storytelling, and attention to detail.

-He has an ability to create atmospheric settings that draw readers into his narratives, whether they're exploring historical mysteries or delving into the supernatural.
+He has an ability to create atmospheric settings that draw readers into his narratives, whether they're exploring historical mysteries or delving into the supernatural, and supernatural means anything that is beyond this world, beyond the natural world.

 He is from Australia too, and he's known for his distinctive illustrations, which combine vivid colours with sweeping backgrounds and distinctive shapes.